-All of the schools shown below have been accredited by the Association to Advance Collegiate Schools of Business (AACSB), Accreditation Council for Business Schools and Programs (ACBSP), and/or International Accreditation Council for Business Education (IACBE).
-The school are also all public or non-profit and must be regionally accredited by the New England Association of Schools and Colleges (NEASC).
+All of the schools below have been accredited by the Association to Advance Collegiate Schools of Business (AACSB), Accreditation Council for Business Schools and Programs (ACBSP), and/or International Accreditation Council for Business Education (IACBE).
+The schools are also all public or non-profit and are be regionally accredited by the New England Association of Schools and Colleges (NEASC).

-Starting with data pulled from the National Center for Educational Statistics (NCES) statistics, we know there are only 19 public and non-profit schools that grant undergraduate and graduate business degrees in Connecticut.
+Starting with data pulled from the National Center for Educational Statistics (NCES), we know there are only 19 public and non-profit schools that grant undergraduate and graduate business degrees in Connecticut.
 Of the 19 schools, 13 are business accredited.
-The other six programs listed by NCES are not business accredited, so we have excluded them from our list.
+The other six programs listed by NCES are not business accredited, so we have excluded them from our list.1

 Undergraduate Business Schools in Connecticut

-What Connecticut lacks in quantity of business schools it makes up for in quality.
+What Connecticut lacks in quantity of business schools, it makes up for in quality.
 It boasts a number of very highly regarded colleges, including Yale University, a perpetual resident of top 20 business school lists.
-Unfortunately, this high quality comes at a cost, which is further exacerbated by the state’s location in a relatively expensive part of the country.
+Unsurprisingly, this high quality comes at a cost, which is further exacerbated by the state’s location in a relatively expensive part of the country.
 Its undergraduate business programs are among the priciest in the nation, with an overall average tuition cost of just below $28,000.
-There is however two very affordable accredited community colleges—Three Rivers Community College and Tunxis Community College at $4,200 each—without which the average jumps to over $32,000.
+There are, however, two very affordable accredited community colleges in the state: Three Rivers Community College and Tunxis Community College at $4,200 each, without which the Connecticut average jumps to over $32,000.
 Three schools fall in roughly the $10,000 to $17,000 range, but the remaining eight are all over $30,000, led by Yale at $49,480.

 We were able to obtain acceptance rate data for 10 of our 13 schools, and they tend to be average overall (56%).
 The lowest, by a wide margin, is Yale at 6%, one of the very lowest numbers in the nation.
 The next lowest rate is a much higher 41% at Post University, and with Yale excluded, the average jumps to a more encouraging 62%.
-Seven of the 10 schools are over 55%, with the highest acceptance rate at the University of New Haven.
+Seven of the 10 schools accept over 55% of applicants, with the highest acceptance rate at the University of New Haven.2

-Graduation rates for undergraduate business degrees in Connecticut are mostly good, which reflects the general trend that better schools usually have better graduation rates.
-The 10 schools for which we have data average out at 65%, with the highest Yale’s very impressive 97.8% figure.
+Graduation rates for undergraduate business degrees in Connecticut are mostly good, which reflects the general trend that better schools tend to have better graduation rates.
+The 10 schools for which we have data average with graduation rates of 65%, with the highest being Yale’s very impressive 97.8% figure.
 All of the schools but one are over 50% (the University of Bridgeport is at around 29%).
-Quinnipiac University, nationally famous for its Polling Institute, has the best combination of acceptance rate (76%) and graduation rate (78%) in the state.
+Quinnipiac University, nationally famous for its Polling Institute, has the best combination of acceptance rate (76%) and graduation rate (78%) in the state.2